msabramo/kallithea/docs/usage/statistics.rst

 - This happens on each single visit to the statistics page until all commits are fetched.
 Statistics are kept cached until additional commits are added to the repository.
-In such a case Kallithea will only fetch the new commits when updating it's cache.
+In such a case Kallithea will only fetch the new commits when updating its cache.

 With Celery enabled
 -------------------

-- On the first visit to the summary page Kallithea will create tasks that will execute on celery workers.
-This task will gather all of the stats until all commits are parsed, each task will parse 250 commits, and run the next task to parse next 250 commits, until all of the commits are parsed.
+- On the first visit to the summary page Kallithea will create tasks that will execute on Celery workers.
+This task will gather all of the stats until all commits are parsed, each task will parse 250 commits, and run the next task to parse the next 250 commits until all of the commits are parsed.

 .. note::
    At any time you can disable statistics on each repository via the repository